 - How soon is your business looking to benefit from an enhanced mobile device user experience?
 Delivering an enhanced mobile device experience through a responsive website will involve a shorter gestation period than trying to develop native apps for individual mobile platforms.

 - How much is the business willing to invest?
-Developing native apps is relatively more expensive, especially when you consider the cost of developing apps for multiple platforms.
+Developing native apps is relatively more expensive, especially when you consider the cost of developing mobile apps for multiple platforms.

 - Ability to work in offline mode: A native app can operate in an offline mode (with no internet connectivity) as well as store data, which on connectivity is synchronised with the central server.
 However, this is far more complex to achieve in responsive websites.